-Uppsala University is home to national and international interdisciplinary expertise in the field of antibiotic resistance.
-In addition to strong basic research in medicinal products, microbiology and antibiotic resistance, there is internationally outstanding research in diagnostics, new economic models, law, clinical research, ethics, global health, sustainable development, behaviour and learning.
+In addition to strong basic research in pharmaceutical development, microbiology and antibiotic resistance, the University conducts internationally outstanding research on diagnostics, new financial models, law, clinical research, ethics, global health, sustainable development, behaviour and learning.

 Rapid testing for antibiotic resistance